 A Little Background

-Since we planned on work camping and being in areas anywhere from 4-6 months, this made the most sense to us.
+Since we planned on being in areas anywhere from 4-6 months, this made the most sense to us.
 After many RV shows and long-winded discussions, we decided to go with a travel trailer.
 To date, we feel the travel trailer decision was a good one with one exception.
 Back when we researched this lifestyle, just about everyone had warned against buying a Hyper-Lite trailer.
 Everyone had said it would not hold up because of the lite weight (cheap) materials used in building one.

 Of course, the trailer we fell in love with was a hyper-lite.
 After long consideration of the pros and cons we decided to go with the travel trailer we fell in love with.
 It was/is a 2015 Salem Hemisphere 294RK.
 The rear kitchen and large windows were a big plus for us.
 The counter space in the kitchen had more room than we had seen in RVs twice the price.
 The layout was perfect for our needs.